 High-risk drivers are more likely to file claims with their insurer down the road.
 This includes teens or people who recently received their license, those with multiple driving violations on their record or DUI/DWI convictions, those with below-average credit, or those with specialized/high-value cars.

 Some insurance companies will not cover high-risk drivers because they are generally more expensive to insure.
 However, smaller high-risk insurance companies or non-standard policies will offer adequate protection for those who can’t find traditional auto insurance.

-The General, Dairyland, GEICO, and Direct Auto are among the most popular companies that provide non-standard insurance.
+The General, Dairyland, GEICO, and Direct Auto are the most popular companies providing non-standard insurance.

 Online-only auto insurance is a coverage option for those who want a convenient and instant way to purchase an insurance policy.

-These E-companies offer an online system that allows drivers to learn about, apply for, and purchase policies directly online via sets of questions.
+These E-companies offer an online system allowing drivers to learn about, apply for, and purchase policies online via questions.
 Policy servicing is typically constrained to an online space and a mobile app, making customer interaction much faster.

 The online-only approach helps companies reduce overhead spending, as they don’t have to pay for service centers or employees.
 In turn, a client may be required to pay less in premium costs.
 However, the online-only option has some drawbacks.

 Some companies may not have a telephone number available for customers to contact, leaving room for misunderstanding or miscommunication regarding claims filing.